-Last Updated on July 17, 2020 by ThoughtsStained
+Last Updated on December 20, 2022 by ThoughtsStained

-I’d heard so many good things about it and it seemed to have some of my favorite tropes involved: found family and misfits coming together, only this time, it was in space (as opposed to the fantasy setting I’m used to seeing this trope in).
+I honestly don’t even know how to write this review, because I loved this book that fucking much.
+The Long Way to a Small, Angry Planet by Becky Chamber is a book that, even as a casual sci-fi reader, you hear about.
+And it seemed to have some of my favorite tropes involved: found family and misfits coming together. only this time, it was in space (as opposed to the fantasy setting I’m used to seeing this trope in).
 It also had been claimed to be a feel good, fun story to read–and, if I ever needed to find a story that fit that description, it’s during a global pandemic.

 Oh, friends.
 This book delivered so much more than what was promised.

 An ARC copy was given to me by the publisher in exchange for an honest review.
 Thank you!

 Age Range: | Genre: | Format: | Source:

 Content warnings are written up by me, unless specified.
 Subject to being an incomplete list, though guided by referencing this list and trying to highlight as many as I can identify.

 - Tropes and Good Feelings Delivered: I can’t describe how much I loved this book.
 It might be one of my favorite books of all time.
 It definitely made me feel good.
 It was so much fun to read.
 It was a wonderful example of the found family, misfit group trope and made me not only want to read more of it, but include that in one of my future novels.